Minor in Russian and East European Studies

 We use two rubrics to designate our courses in Russian:

-The Schedule of Classes link on the sidebar will give you up-to-date information about the availability of these courses.
+The Schedule of Classes will give you up-to-date information about the availability of these courses.

 |RUSS 101 Elementary Russian 1: Students with little or no prior knowledge are introduced to the structure of Russian and develop their listening/comprehension, speaking, reading, and writing skills.
 Classes are communicative and emphasize interaction in Russian.
 The course aims to bring Russian language, culture, and everyday life into the classroom.||None